ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 > 8. [HTTP Public Key Pinning](#hpkp)
 > 9. [Known attacks](#attacks)

-Last weekend I finally deployed TLS for `timtaubert.de`.
-I decided to write up what I learned on the way and hope that it will be useful for anyone doing the same.
+Last weekend I finally deployed TLS for `timtaubert.de` and decided to write up what I learned on the way hoping that it would be useful for anyone doing the same.
 Instead of only giving you a few buzz words I want to provide background information on how TLS and certain HTTP extensions work and why you should use them or configure TLS in a certain way.